 Part IX — Miscellaneous

-108. Notice when name of owner or occupier is unknown
+108. Unknown owner or occupier, content of notices etc. in case of

 When a notice or demand under this Act is required to be given or made to any owner or occupier whose name or address is unknown to the Minister or the Corporation, it shall not be necessary to name the owner or occupier and the notice or demand may be served by placing it on some conspicuous part of the land of the owner or occupier and by publishing it 3 times at intervals of not less than a week between any 2 publications in a newspaper usually circulating in the locality in which the land is situated.